LoanDB/GothicHungarian/docs/workflow.rst

 .. automodule:: gothuncommands.semmatch
    :members:

-Step five: Load columns for manual inspection
+Step 5: Load columns for manual inspection
 =============================================

 From your command-line, run